Witness Describes Violent Carjacking That Injured Baltimore Trauma Doctor

 BALTIMORE (WJZ) — A witness to a violent carjacking that injured a trauma doctor on Friday is speaking out.

-The witness described how they haven’t been able to get through to the police despite watching the terrifying incident unfold.READ MORE: Two People Arrested For Allegedly Killing A Man In Dundalk
+The witness described how they haven’t been able to get through to the police despite watching the terrifying incident unfold.READ MORE: Airlines Cancel More Than 3,500 US Flights Over Weekend

 That person says a man shot at Johns Hopkins trauma and acute care surgeon Dr. Madhu Subramanian from the middle of East 36th Street in Northeast Baltimore after he drove off.